Public Health Face Mask Requirements Direction (No. 6)

 if required or authorised by law; or

-if continuing to wear the mask is not safe in the immediate circumstances.
+if continuing to wear the face mask is not safe in the immediate circumstances.

-Example – a person who is wearing a mask but finds it obstructing their vision when they are bending down to look at items on a lower shelf in a pharmacy may remove their mask to avoid losing their balance by having their vision obstructed.
+Example – a person who is wearing a face mask but finds it obstructing their vision when they are bending down to look at items on a lower shelf in a hospital gift shop may remove their face mask to avoid losing their balance by having their vision obstructed.

-Without limiting paragraph 5(c), and subject to any policies or requirements of a facility or service, a person who is required to wear a face mask may remove the face mask:
+Without limiting paragraph 5(a), and subject to any policies or requirements of the facility or service, a person who is required to wear a face mask may remove the face mask:

 if any of the circumstances in paragraphs 7(a)-(i) apply to the person; or

 at a residential aged care facility, where the person is a resident of the residential aged care facility; or

 at a shared disability accommodation service, where the person is a resident of the shared disability accommodation service; or

 at a hospital, where the person is an inpatient of the hospital; or

 while healthcare is being delivered as a face-to-face service at a person’s home, where the person is a resident; or